The End is Near for IBM Content Manager for iSeries…

 Many of the IBM Content Manager products hit the end of support years ago.
 If you’re using products like Content Manager OnDemand for i5/OS 6.1.0, you already know that support has ended.

-Support will end for IBM Content Manager on IBM i 7.1 on April 30.
+Support ended for IBM Content Manager on IBM i 7.1 on April 30.
 And support for the product on IBM i 7.2 and 7.3 will end on September 30.

 Additional core IBM Content Manager products are also slated to be withdrawn from support on September 30.
 These include IBM Content Manager ImagePlus® Workstation program, IBM DB2 Content Manager for iSeries, and IBM Content Manager OnDemand for Multiplatforms.